-Development Plan: As set out in Section 38 of the Act, an authority's development plan consists of the development plan documents contained within its local plan (formerly local development framework).
+Development Plan: As set out in Section 38 of the Act, an authority's development plan consists of the development plan documents contained within its local plan.
 It sets out the local planning authority's policies and proposals for the development and use of land and buildings in the authority's area.

 Development Plan Documents (DPD): Spatial planning documents that undergo independent examination.
 They can include a core strategy, site specific allocations of land, generic development control policies, and area action plans (where needed).
-Proposals will all be shown on a proposals map for the Borough.
+Proposals are shown on a policies map for the Borough.
 Individual development plan documents or parts of a document can be reviewed independently from other development plan documents.
 Each authority must set out the programme for preparing its development plan documents in the local development scheme.
 A development plan document within the Local Plan is used to make decisions on proposals for development.